-I was recently asked to write a post on Halloween and Christianity for the good folks over at the Institute for Christian Psychology.
+(I was recently asked to write a post on Halloween and Christianity for the good folks over at the Christian Psychology Institute.
 I don’t have a ton of background in psychology, myself, except for frequently dealing with low-grade depression and experiencing seasonal depression every winter.
-Still, because of this, the truths that Halloween and All Saints Day tell us are, I believe, quite relevant, so I’m glad to offer this contribution.
-Here’s an excerpt:
+Still, because of this, the truths that Halloween and All Saints Day tell us are, I believe, quite relevant, so I’m glad to offer this contribution, which I am reposting here.)